 Malcolm Gladwell provided a good example of this problem in his book ‘Outliers’.
 On 25th January 1990, Avianca Flight 52 was en route from Columbia to New York.
 The weather was bad that evening, resulting in poor visibility.
 One would have thought a bad weather should not be a problem for Captain Caviedes who had been employed with Avianca for over 27 years and had logged over 16,000 hours of flight time.
 Little did one know that Captain Caviedes was exhausted and the plane was running out of fuel.
 Co-pilot Mauricio Klotz realised the problem.
 However, as a subordinate who only had 1,837 hours of flight time, he dared not speak up.
 To him, it was up to Captain Caviedes to call the shots and his role was merely complementary.
 He did not have the balls to say what needed to be said, not least the right manner to say it in the face of a crisis.
 The plane crashed and killed 73 of the 158 aboard.

 In a nutshell

 Before you complain about something, ask yourself what have you done or what can you do to address the problem.
-The next time you think your boss’ grand idea is suicidal in nature, ask yourself if you are doing a disloyalty to him/her if you refrain from telling him/her the truth.
+Have you held your leader accountable by asking him/her questions that need to be answered?
 Some questions asked may be inherently difficult and prickly in nature.
 However, if we do not ask our leaders those questions, what right do we have to complain?